Can Curling Sponges Damage Your Hair?

 The Curling Sponge is a soft, porous material.
 Because curling sponges are porous, they will absorb the moisture and water in your hair.
 Consequently, if the curling sponge is used repetitively over a long period of time, it can have a drying effect on your hair.
 Afro hair types are typically naturally dry because the curl and coil causes hair cuticles to be slightly raised (click here to find out more about why afro hair is dry), therefore using a curling sponge can exacerbate a cycle of dryness.

-The technique employed to get the best curls from a curling sponge is to (1) wet the hair, (2) apply a generous amount of lotion/curling moisturiser and (3) rub the sponge on your hair tips in a circular motion.
 Curling sponges are usually made up with polyester fibers and contain polyurethane (an abrasive material).
 By using a tool which contains the aforementioned materials, in a circular motion, rubbing the hair, especially when wet or damp (at the hair’s most sensitive) can have a damaging effect on the hair shaft, causing weathering.
+Weathering typically happens if you have been using curling sponges for a prolonged period of time.
 Weathering occurs when trauma or frequent injury is inflicted on the hair shaft through hair styling techniques which involve rubbing the hair strands together against rough objects, such as curling sponge.
 The damage caused can result in hair loss, breakage or thinning.

 Curling Sponges Can Make Hair Electrostatic